Eyepea/API-Hour/docs/tutorials/all_in_one.rst

 All-in-one Python script
 ========================

-If you don't already install **API-Hour**, you can follow :ref:`installation` instructions.
+If you haven't already installed **API-Hour**, you can follow the :ref:`installation` instructions.

-Now, we're creating an API-Hour daemon that handles HTTP requests.
+Let's an API-Hour daemon that handles HTTP requests.

 Create all_in_one.py file
 -------------------------